HITsz-TMG/Cognitive-Visual-Language-Mapper/README.md

 We released two million Wikipedia Knowledge Datasets in [Wikipedia-Knowledge-2M](https://huggingface.co/datasets/Ghaser/Wikipedia-Knowledge-2M).
 The dataset includes a JSON file and a compressed archive containing all the image files.
 The JSON file's image attributes correspond to the compressed archive's image files.

-You can place the JSON file in the LLaVA/playground/knowledge_data directory if you need to use our training code below.

-We have also provided the JSON file for the 504K [KonwledgeQA dataset.](https://huggingface.co/datasets/Ghaser/LLaVA-KnowledgeQA-504K).
+We have also provided the JSON file for the 504K KonwledgeQA dataset in [LLaVA-KnowledgeQA-504K](https://huggingface.co/datasets/Ghaser/LLaVA-KnowledgeQA-504K).
+The dataset mainly consists of the training sets from OK-VQA, TextVQA, A-OKVQA, and TextVQA.
 The images in this dataset come from [COCO Caption](https://cocodataset.org/#home) and [TextVQA](https://textvqa.org/), which you will need to download yourself.

 ## :mag: Environment